-In 2011, the home video game (package) market was worth 22,500 million dollars (down 3.8% from the previous year), the third straight year of negative growth.
-As in the previous year, the reasons for this include (1) a decline in game console annual unit sales, as manufacturers have not introduced new hardware for six years, (2) lower average retail prices of package software as a result of intensified competition, (3) the diversification of sales into digital distribution and other forms, etc.
+In 2012, the home video game (package) market was worth 18.4 billion dollars (down 17.9% from the previous year), the fourth straight year of negative growth.
+As in the previous year, the reasons for this include (1) lower annual unit sales caused by delayed purchases ahead of release of next-generation consoles replacing existing consoles and (2) lower average retail prices of package software as a result of intensified competition, (3) the diversification of sales into digital distribution and other forms, etc.

-Market Share by Region (CY2011 Amount of Sales for Package Software)
+Market Share by Region (CY2012 Amount of Sales for Package Software)

 Mobile Content Market

-The 2011 mobile contents market achieved significant global growth, increasing to 7,400 million dollars from 4,200 million dollars in 2010 (up 76.2% from the previous year).
+The 2012 mobile contents market achieved significant global growth, increasing to 12.3 billion dollars from 8.6 billion dollars in 2011 (up 43.0% from the previous year).
 The main reasons for this were (1) the advance of smartphones and other mobile devices in all countries of the world, (2) the rise of high-performance tablet devices and (3) the spread of social games due to the increase in mobile users.

-By region, the advanced North American market was worth 1,970 million dollars (up 75.9% from the previous year) and the European market was worth 1,280 million dollars (up 70.7% from the previous year) and the Asian market including Japan was worth 3,230 million dollars (up 77.5% from the previous year).
-Furthermore, in emerging and Eastern European markets, as well as other areas, the global market grew rapidly to 910 million dollars (up 84.6% from previous fiscal year).
+By region, the North American market was worth 2.8 billion dollars (up 40.0% from the previous year) and the European market was worth 2.0 billion dollars (up 53.9% from the previous year) and the Asian market including Japan was worth 6.2 billion dollars (up 40.9% from the previous year).
+Furthermore, in emerging and Eastern European markets, as well as other areas, the global market grew rapidly to 1.3 billion dollars (up 44.4% from the previous year).

-Furthermore, in the domestic social game market, although the Japan Consumer Affairs Agency introduced regulation on "complete gacha" mechanics causing concern the market would shrink, part of the regulation lessened the impact.
+Furthermore, in June 2013, the Japan Consumer Affairs Agency introduced regulations concerning "complete-gacha" games, but the impact has been negligible.
 Formulating guidelines regarding in-game representations, each operating company strengthened voluntary initiatives to improve the game environment and provide users with peace of mind, safety and enjoyment.
-Capcom expects this market to grow as game developers, no longer dependent on speculation, will continue to provide wholesome and original games.
+This has led game developers, no longer dependent on speculation, to begin providing wholesome and original game

 Arcade Facilities Market Trends